 I have a love-hate relationship with my Canon MP500 printer.
 Love because it prints out professional looking photos.
 Hate because its insatiable thirst for ink is robbing me dry, like NYPD cops in a perfume warehouse.

 Indeed, according to one study, it would be significantly cheaper to refill my printer with Chanel No. 5.
 And as the chart below notes, printer ink costs more than human blood, penicillin or vodka.

-That’s a little convoluted, but OK, I’m a lifelong environmentalist, and I recycle my jokes regularly, so I was game for this.
-I’ve tried other off-brand ink cartridges made by child prison labor in China, and they just don’t work.
+That sounded convoluted and contrived.
+But since I’m a lifelong environmentalist who regularly recycles jokes, I was game.
+I’ve tried other off-brand ink cartridges made in China, and they just don’t work.
 Since this is Dell, and their laser printer has been problem-free so far, I decided to try their Canon-compatible cartridge.

 If this cartridge doesn’t work, maybe I’ll try blood next.
 It’s reportedly cheaper and less painful.